 Most experts believe that okra was brought by Ethiopian slaves to America in the late 1600s or early 1700s, having originated somewhere around Ethiopia.
-It was cultivated by ancient Egyptians by the 12th century B.C. and its cultivation began spreading throughout the Middle East and North Africa.
+It was first cultivated by ancient Egyptians in the 12th century B.C. and its cultivation began spreading throughout the Middle East and North Africa.
 The word okra is derived from the word "nkru" in West African Ashanti language.

 The popular vegetable was introduced to Western Europe soon after being introduced in America.
 It is popular now in many areas, including Greece, Turkey, South America, India, Africa, the Middle East, the Caribbean, South America, and the southern United States.

 Okra is a vegetable that has absolutely no tolerance to frost, so the first thing to take into consideration when planning to plant is making sure that any threat of frost has passed.

 Planting the Seeds

 - Soaking your okra seeds in tepid water overnight before sowing them will speed up germination.

 - Approximately 3-4 weeks before the last frost date, you can begin your okra seeds indoors in peat pots as long as they are exposed to lots of light.